 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer or by factors affecting all similar financial instruments traded in the market.
 The Company is exposed to other price risk in respect of its marketable securities.
+The Company considers this risk to be immaterial.

-17. SUPPLEMENTAL CASH FLOW INFORMATION
+18. SUPPLEMENTAL CASH FLOW INFORMATION

-Investing and financing activities that do not require the use of cash are excluded from the consolidated statement of cash flows.
+Investing and financing activities that do not require the use of cash are excluded from the consolidated statements of cash flows.